 In this episode, we’re going to explore the building blocks to developing a resilient digital core, and how automation helps businesses manage through a crisis.
 With me today is Kamal Ahluwalia from Eightfold.
 Together we are going to explore the current state and future state of turning talent into a competitive advantage for companies.
 People are really the backbone for any organization, and it’s not an accident when we talk about the golden triangle of people, process, and technology that people are first.

-Employment is the backbone of our society, and everyone deserves the right job.
 Today, you get the job based on who you might know and not what you are capable of doing.
 Tomorrow, AI-enabled technology will transform how high-performing companies acquire and manage talent.

 Jon: Kamal Ahluwalia, the President at Eightfold joins us today on the hello, Human podcast, where we discuss the latest topics in artificial intelligence and how it’s being applied in the real world.
 I’m Jon Knisley the host of hello, Human and a longtime technologist working at the intersection of business, and emerging its applications.